-Kirkwood centers are located in Benton, Cedar, Iowa, Johnson, Jones, Linn and Washington counties.
-Kirkwood centers offer college credit courses, continuing education classes and high school completion programs to students of all ages.
-Students can complete all the required courses to earn Associate of Arts degrees through local Kirkwood centers.
-Classes at each center are delivered by traditional face-to-face classroom instruction, Distance Learning and interactive video classrooms.
+In addition to the main campus in Cedar Rapids and the Iowa City campus, Kirkwood has additional locations in Benton, Cedar, Iowa, Johnson, Jones, Linn, and Washington counties.
+Kirkwood centers offer college credit courses, continuing education classes, and high school completion programs to students of all ages.
+Students can complete all the required courses to earn an associate of arts degree through local Kirkwood centers.
+Classes at each center are delivered through traditional face-to-face classroom instruction, interactive video classrooms, and are also available online.

-The centers offer the same services as those available to students at the main campus in Cedar Rapids:
+Local Kirkwood centers offer the same services available to students at the main campus in Cedar Rapids, including placement testing, academic advising, tutoring, wireless computer access, and more.